julielinx/julielinx.github.io/_posts/2020-04-17-23_class_score_theory.md

 #### Markedness (MK)

-As can be seen in the equation for precision, negatives aren't considered as part of the evaluation.
+As can be seen in the equation for precision, negatives aren't considered in the evaluation.
 Markedness takes precision and then includes a component to account for negatives.
 It is a measure of trustworthiness of positive *and* negative predictions.

 $MK = \frac{TP}{TP+FP} - \frac{FN}{FN+TN} = PPV + NPV - 1$